 Why Neurotypical Emotional Advice Fails AuDHD Brains

-If you have ever tried “counting to ten” during a meltdown or using a feeling wheel when you are shut down, only to feel more frustrated, you are not alone.
-Traditional emotional regulation advice is often designed for neurotypical brains that process emotions in a linear, “top-down” way.
-For AuDHD (Autistic and ADHD) adults, emotional dysregulation is rarely a lack of discipline or willpower.
-Instead, it is often a neurological conflict between sensory processing, executive function, and interoception.
+If you have tried “counting to ten” during a meltdown or using a feeling wheel when you are shut down, you know the frustration.
+Traditional emotional regulation advice targets neurotypical brains that process emotions in a linear, “top-down” way.

-Living in the Pacific Northwest, where the “Seattle Freeze” and months of gray skies can already impact mood, AuDHDers face unique challenges.
-Standard advice often pathologizes our reactions as personality flaws or mood disorders.
 However, when viewed through the lens of Monotropism (an intense, singular focus) and Justice Sensitivity, these intense emotional waves make physiological sense.
-Your nervous system isn’t broken; it is simply operating on a different operating system that prioritizes sensory safety and authenticity over social modulation.
+Your nervous system is not broken.
+It simply runs on a different operating system that prioritizes sensory safety and authenticity over social modulation.

 The Science of Bottom-Up Processing vs. Top-Down Regulation

 Most therapy modalities, like CBT (Cognitive Behavioral Therapy), rely on “top-down” processing.
 They ask you to use your thinking brain (prefrontal cortex) to rationalize your feelings.
-The problem for AuDHD brains is that our emotions are often “bottom-up.”

-This means the distress starts in the body—sensory overload from fluorescent lights, the physical pain of rejection, or a nervous system stuck in fight-or-flight mode.
 By the time the brain registers “I am upset,” the physiological cascade is already overwhelming.
 Trying to “think” your way out of a sensory meltdown is like trying to put out a forest fire with a math equation.
 Effective regulation for AuDHD requires somatic (body-based) safety first, cognitive processing second.

 Identifying Your Triggers (It’s Not Just ‘Stress’)